 Got coffee?
 The University of Florida Coffee Research Symposium will be held October 17-19.
 Organized by our very own Chris LeClere, the deadline to submit a presentation or poster proposal for the first ever UF Coffee Research Symposium is quickly approaching!
 This three day event is being held at Aloft Hotel and will bring together international industry professionals and researchers who have a common interest in coffee (or caffeine).
 There will be coffee tastings, demonstrations, and discussions.
 The cost is free for all UF students, faculty, and staff and lunch is provided Saturday and Sunday.
-Both graduate and undergraduate students are strongly encouraged to apply. www.ufcoffeeresearch.com for more information or email the conference organizer Chris LeClere firstname.lastname@example.org
+Both graduate and undergraduate students are strongly encouraged to apply.
+Email the conference organizer Chris LeClere firstname.lastname@example.org for more information.

 Dr. John Krigbaum and graduate student Kylie Williamson are co-authors on a new paper, “The dead shall be raised”: Multidisciplinary analysis of human skeletons reveals complexity in 19th century immigrant socioeconomic history and identity in New Haven, Connecticut, published earlier this week in PLoS One.
 (Find the article here; a summary from Yale University is here). dr. George Kamenov in Geological Sciences at UF is also an author on this paper.
 Congratulations to all!